acn-sbuad/learning-functions/task-cosmostrigger.md

 For the website to identify your database, you will have to provide the connection string to your database.

-The case will be completed in three steps
+The case will be completed in four steps

 1. **Setting up a database in Azure**: This database will be set up in your personal account and is where the pizza ratings will be persisted.
 2. **Connect your database to the pizza site**
 3. **Setting up the function based on the template**
 4. **Modifying the template to fit your needs**
-5. **Deleting Azure resources**

 ### Set up database in Azure